For a two page document summarising who we are and what we do click here.

 - East Midlands Development Agency (now closed)

-- Goodrich (now split between Rolls-Royce (Control Systems) and UTC Aerospace Systems)
+- Goodrich (now split between Rolls-Royce (Control Systems) and Collins Aerospace)

 We became a Company Limited by Guarantee (non-profit limited company) in 2005 and invited Midlands aerospace companies to join as formal members.
 Later that year we held our first elections to broaden board representation.